ShaksRA/Skyview-Flight-Web-App/GITHUB_SETUP.md

 1. Go to https://vercel.com → Sign in with GitHub
 2. Click "New Project"
-3. Find and import `Skyway-Flight-Web-App`
+3. Find and import `SkyWay-Flight-Web-App`
 4. Under "Environment Variables" add:
    ```
    NEXT_PUBLIC_SUPABASE_URL      → your Supabase project URL